The ISM Board of Trustees has adopted the following policies and processes for resolving complaints and disputes.

 Seaside, CA 93955

-Lisa Wichael-Loomis, Head of Operations and Human Resources, (Primary) or Scott Hirschfield, Head of Development, Finance, and Compliance, (Secondary) may act as the Title IX Investigator.
+Scott Hirschfield, Head of Development, Finance, and Compliance (Primary), Lisa Wichael Loomis, Head of Operations and Human Resources (Secondary), or Ryan Mullen, Assistant Principal for Culture and Community (Tertiary), may act as the Title IX Investigator.
 This person will collect all applicable information and evidence, speaking directly with all parties involved.